top of page

 • Client Abandonment: Clients terminated contracts, citing breach of performance obligations.

-• Vendor Withdrawal: Trade credit vanished as suppliers lost confidence in XYZ Construction’s ability to pay.
+• Vendor Withdrawal: Trade credit vanished as suppliers lost confidence in NCC's ability to pay.

-Inevitably, XYZ Construction filed for bankruptcy.
+Inevitably, NCC filed for bankruptcy.
 Their assets were liquidated, and employees lost jobs.
 The company’s downfall was a stark reminder that ignoring progress tracking could lead to disaster.

 Lessons Learned